China-led Asian trade bloc pushes ahead as India steps aside

-A 16-nation trade initiative backed by China is pushing ahead as India stands aside.
+A 16-nation trade initiative backed by China is pushing ahead as India, facing fierce domestic opposition to its market-opening requirements, stands aside.

 Leaders of countries involved in the Regional Comprehensive Economic Partnership said Monday that they had resolved differences but India was not in agreement.
 Seven years after talks began, the signing of a final deal was pushed back to next year.